sshleifer/CarND-Vehicle-Detection/README.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.

-I used the lecture code for sliding windows but added a few more windows to search, basically so that there was lots of overlap and bigger windows at the top of the frame.
+I used the lecture code for sliding windows but added a few more windows to search, basically so that there was lots of overlap and smaller windows at the top of the frame.
+Overall I used 206 windows each frame.
+In hindsight, I wish I had used bigger windows, since most of the training data is of full cars and my windows are too small to fit full cars.

 ![alt text][image3]